AlbusNoir/IPDL/README.md

 IPDL has two modes: verbose and fast(non-verbose).
 Verbose will provide you with more information than fast will._

+Pull_providers is an added feature that will pull providers down from https://multirbl.valli.org/list/ and add them to providers.txt to pull into the overarching provider list

 <!-- ROADMAP -->
 ## Roadmap
 _Current_
 - [x] Make the thing
+- [x] ~~Brightcloud and VirusTotal sometimes differ in detection, is this an issue?~~ - Not an issue.
+Due to how "malicious" is defined and also how different providers use different blacklists, this is actually expected.
+- [x] ~~Current limitations: adding / to a url breaks the code so it can't scan beyond site.com.~~ - You don't need to scan beyond root site.
+- [x] Extend provider functionality

+_Future Plans_
 - [ ] should there be color (green v red) if detected/not?
-- [ ] Brightcloud and VirusTotal sometimes differ in detection, is this an issue?
-- [ ] Current limitations: adding / to a url breaks the code so it can't scan beyond site.com

-_Future Plans_

 <!-- CONTRIBUTING -->